What are the rules for travelling to France this summer?

 Is a French getaway on the cards this summer?

-France is currently on the UK’s “amber list” after Britain permitted the restart of international leisure travel on 17 May.
+France has remained on the UK’s “amber list” after Britain permitted the restart of international leisure travel on 17 May.

 However, President Macron announced a raft of new restrictions on 12 July that will affect both unvaccinated residents and visitors to the country.